 This course is designed to provide a paid cooperative work experience directly related to the field of radio and/or television broadcasting.
 The average hours worked each week will determine the number of credit hours allowed.
 Grades are based on the successful completion of the work experience as judged by the student's work supervisor and the faculty coordinator.
 To register for cooperative education, you must see the Job Development Officer in the Cooperative Education and Placement Office.

-RTV 291 INTERNSHIP IN RADIO OR TELEVISION BROADCASTING (9M) 3 credits
+RTV 291 INTERNSHIP IN RADIO OR TELEVISION BROADCASTING (9M) 3 credits This course offers supervised field experience in radio or

 This course offers supervised field experience in radio or television broadcasting or related areas.

 RENEWABLE ENERGY (REN)